Jake-Moore/HopperFilterX/README.md

 - `/hopper addperm <player> <uuid>`: Grant players access to your filtered hoppers.
 - `/hopper removeperm <player> <uuid>`: Remove player access from your filtered hoppers.
 - `/hopper reload`: Reload the plugin's configuration and language files.
+- ✨ **Visual Distinction**: Filtered hoppers have an enchantment glint effect in item form.
+- 🔨 **Craftable**: Custom recipe using iron, redstone, and a chest (configurable).
 - 🔍 **Filter System**: Shift + right-click a HopperFilterX hopper to open a GUI.
-- 📥 **Drag and Drop Items**: Insert any items into the GUI to define the hopper’s filter.
+- 📥 **Drag and Drop Items**: Insert any items into the GUI to define the hopper's filter.
 - ✅ **Selective Item Movement**: Hopper will only move items matching the filter.
 - 🔄 **Fallback Behavior**: If no filter is defined, it behaves like a regular vanilla hopper.
 - 🧊 **Seamless vanilla integration**: Works with all vanilla mechanics and hoppers.